Last Updated on September 24, 2022

 Elderberry products across all of these brands (and many more) have two main things in common.
 1) They are all considered to be dietary supplements, and thus not evaluated or monitored by the FDA.
 2) There is not enough research to show that elderberry products are safe to take throughout pregnancy.

-Just like elderberry syrup, the lack of research into their safety during pregnancy means that elderberry supplements also cannot be safely recommended for pregnant folks.
+Just like elderberry syrup, the lack of research into their safety in pregnancy means that elderberry herbal supplements also cannot be safely recommended for pregnant folks.

 Can I Take Elderberry Every Day When Pregnant?